deukryeol-yoon/graphlets-over-time/README.md

 * result : Three categorized results: (1) graph-analysis (2) node-analysis (3) edge-analysis.
 The code for visualization and prediction is also provided (implemented in Python).

 ## Version
- * Our code works on either Windows10 or Linux.
+ * Our code works on both Windows10 and Linux.
  * Java version : 15.0.1, Python version : 3.7.0.

 ## Input Format